Kashmir Life desk offers snapshots of the assembly elections that J&K witnessed post-partition

 June 6, 1983

-One of the best participated elections, 73.24 percent electors cast their votes.
-This election had a massive support for Dr Farooq Abdullah.
+In one of the best-participated elections, 73.24 per cent of electors cast their votes.
+This election had massive support for Dr Farooq Abdullah.
 Mostly, it was a sympathy vote.
 In the 76-seat house, NC got 48, Congress 26, Abdul Gani Lone’s PC got one while two others went to independents.
-Within eight months, Dr Abdullah signed death warrant paving way for hanging of Maqbool Bhat on February 11, 1984.
+Within eight months, Dr Abdullah signed a death warrant paving the way for the hanging of Maqbool Bhat on February 11, 1984.

 Soon, Dr Farooq grew unpopular as he increasingly allied with Indira’s opposition.
 Congress finally triggered a split leading his brother-in-law Ghulam Mohammad Shah to topple his popular government on July 2, 1984.
-Congress triggered communal disturbances in February 1986 that led to dismissal of Shah’s government.
+Congress triggered communal disturbances in February 1986 that led to the dismissal of the Shah’s government.
 By then, Rajiv Gandhi had succeeded his assassinated mother.
-Then Rajiv-Farooq accord had taken place and it was endorsed and supported by AAC that had the alliance with NC since 1983’s ‘double-Farooq accord’.
-By November 1986, Dr Abdullah was back as Congress supported Chief Minister.
+Then Rajiv-Farooq accord took place and it was endorsed and supported by AAC which had an alliance with NC since 1983’s ‘double-Farooq accord’.
+By November 1986, Dr Abdullah was back as Congress-supported Chief Minister.

 March 23, 1987